SeeU: Seeing the Unseen World via 4D Dynamics-aware Generation: Introduction

 \section{Introduction}

-This supplementary material provides additional discussions and details on the SeeU45 data (Section \ref{sec:supp_data}), Continuous 4D Dynamics Model (C4DD) design and ablation study (Section \ref{sec:supp_C4DD}), spatial-temporal in-context generation (Section \ref{sec:supp_context}), the 3D geometric metrics used in the experiments (Section \ref{sec:supp_metrics}), the limitations (Section \ref{sec:supp_limitations}), and more visual results (Section \ref{sec:supp_results}).
+This supplementary material provides additional discussions and details on the SeeU45 data (Section \ref{sec:supp_data}), Continuous 4D Dynamics Model (C4DD) design and ablation study (Section \ref{sec:supp_C4DD}), spatial-temporal in-context generation (Section \ref{sec:supp_context}), the 3D geometric metrics used in the experiments (Section \ref{sec:supp_metrics}), the limitations (Section \ref{sec:supp_limitations}), robustness and scalability analysis (Section \ref{sec:supp_complex}), more comparison results (Section \ref{sec:supp_comparison}), and more visual results (Section \ref{sec:supp_results}).

 To more clearly demonstrate SeeU’s temporal and spatial generation abilities, we recommend that readers refer to the \textbf{videos} included in the Project Page at \href{https://yuyuanspace.com/SeeU/}{https://yuyuanspace.com/SeeU/}.